brhie/pdf-watermarker/README.md

 1. Place the python file in the same folder as the pdf file and watermark file.

 2. Run the script.
 When doing so, it will ask for file names.
-Enter the file names(Don't forget '.pdf' at the end).
+Enter the file names(don't forget '.pdf' at the end).